lvcabral/terminal/README.md

 These shell commands are defined internally: flavour, ping, clear, help, version, wipe

-> flavour
+> switch
-There is only one flavour for your favorite🍦and it is vanilla.
+This is a custom command of web terminal.
-@soyjavi ❤️ vanilla >
+Custom Prompt >
 ```

 ## Methods